-Through its affiliation with the Brethren Colleges Abroad Program (BCA), Salem College offers semester and year-long study abroad programs in countries throughout Europe, Asia, and Latin America.
-Rooted in the values of peace and justice, Brethren Colleges Abroad promotes international understanding and awareness of global citizenship through its diverse academic programs across the globe.
+BCA Study Abroad offers semester and year-long study abroad programs in countries throughout Europe, Asia, and Latin America.
+Rooted in the values of peace and justice, BCA programs emphasize intercultural understanding and community engagement.
+Learn more about the many destination countries and programs by visiting the BCA website

-Students may enroll at the Summer School at St. Peter’s College and take courses in medieval studies or in the environmental, urban, and regional studies program.
-Students work with Oxford University faculty in the tutorial tradition.
+Rising seniors with a GPA of 3.2 or higher may enroll in the 6-week Academic Programme at St. Peter’s College and take courses in medieval studies, English literature, or environmental studies.
+Students work with Oxford University faculty in the tutorial tradition, culminating in an independent research paper.
 This program is open to rising seniors with a minimum Salem grade point average of 3.2.
 Please visit the St. Peter’s College website for more information.

-Salem College and St. Peter’s College, Oxford University conduct a three-week International Business program at St. Peter’s College.
-Distinguished lecturers teach the program and consist of faculty and business professionals from Salem College, St. Peter’s College, other British universities, and multinational corporations.
-The program includes modules in Globalization and the World Economy, Development of Global Companies and Business Culture, as well as Ethics and Gender Issues.
-Interested students should contact Professor Cummings in the Business Department for more information.
+Salem College conducts a three-week International Business program at St. Peter’s College every two or three years.
+This program offers Salem course credit for BUAD 325, and features lessons taught by Salem faculty members and professionals from St. Peter’s College, other British universities, and multinational corporations.
+Interested students should contact Professor Francisco in the Business Department for more information.

 Each January between two and four travel courses are offered, led by faculty in a variety of disciplines for one to three weeks.
 Previous topics and destinations have included “Conservation and Ecotourism in Costa Rica,” “Explore Ireland and Spirituality,” and immersion in the culture and language of wide-ranging destinations including Italy, Austria, Argentina, and Mexico.
 Courses are announced each spring for the following January Term.